Aashish Khan: Career

 Khan grew up in Maihar and Calcutta performing Indian classical music.
 He gave his debut public performance at the age of 13, with his grandfather, on the All India Radio "National Program", New Delhi, and in the same year, performed with his father and his grandfather at the "Tansen Music Conference", Calcutta.
 Khan was also a founder of the Indo-American musical group Shanti with tabla player Ustad Zakir Hussain in 1969 and later of the fusion group, "The Third Eye".
 In Shanti, Aashish Khan is featured playing the acoustic sarode, sometimes through a guitar amplifier with a vibrato effect.

 Under Ravi Shankar, he played on soundtracks for both film and stage, including Oscar winner Satyajit Ray's Apur Sansar, Parash Pathar, Jalsaghar, and Richard Attenborough's film Gandhi.
 He has also played with Maurice Jarre on John Huston's film, The Man Who Would be King, David Lean's A Passage to India, and composed the music for Tapan Sinha's films, Joturgriha (for which he received the Best Film Score Award) and Aadmi Aurat.

 In the early 1980s, he and his brother Pranesh Khan took an interest in disco music following the success of Pakistani pop singer Nazia Hassan.
 The brothers composed disco music for a project called Disco Jazz, with "Aaj Shanibar" as its showpiece.
 While in Canada that year, they saw Rupa Biswas perform at the University of Calgary and approached her to perform vocals for the project.
 The album Disco Jazz was completed in 1981 and released in 1982.
 Pitchfork noted that the Bengali song "Aaj Shanibar" contains "touches of what would now be considered Balearic beat music, with its expansive and hypnotic musical interludes."
 During 1989–1990, Khan served as the composer and conductor for the National Orchestra of All India Radio, New Delhi, India.

-Khan was a music teacher, later serving as an adjunct professor at both the Indian Classical Music at the California Institute of the Arts, Los Angeles, U.S., and at the University of California at Santa Cruz.
-He also taught at the faculties of the Ali Akbar College of Music in San Rafael, California, University of Alberta in Canada and the University of Washington, Seattle.
+Khan was a music teacher, later serving as an adjunct professor at both the Indian Classical Music at the California Institute of the Arts, and at the University of California, Santa Cruz.
+He also taught at the faculties of the Ali Akbar College of Music in San Rafael, California, University of Alberta and the University of Washington.
 He later divided his time principally between Calcutta and California, where most of his students and disciples were located.
 He established a school under his name in Kolkata: Aashish Khan School of World Music.